paperbenni/paperbenni.github.io/content/posts/immich.md

 Citizen to be very impressive, but it's not a game I would ever play besides going "huh, that's nice", and likewise, immich is impressive, but I want it to become more than impressive.
-I want it to become a part of my day to day life I do not have to think about.
+I want it to become a part of my day to day life I do not have to think about it.
 I want it to be just "my photos", not a cool piece of technology I can and have to fiddle around with, only to still get an experience that is great in some ways but very subpar in others.